How to Make a USB NimbleX Bootable Flash Drive

 Make a USB NimbleX; The following covers the process of creating a NimbleX bootable USB flash drive by using the Live CD.
 Much like SLAX, this tiny Slackware based release is (less than 200MB).
 It was originally designed to fit on a 8cm CD.
-The screenshots and this tutorial was originally put together and submitted by Georgescu Ciprian, and edited by Lance.
+The steps using the cd method was originally put together and submitted by Georgescu Ciprian, and edited by Lance.

 What is NimbleX Linux?